Antiferromagnetism and spin excitations in a two-dimensional non-Hermitian Hatano-Nelson flux model: Conclusions

 \section{Conclusions}

 To conclude, we have formulated the non-Hermitian flux model where each plaquette on a square lattice consists of a spinful, maximally asymmetric Hatano-Nelson model.
 As a consequence, the model is characterized by the clock- and anticlockwise asymmetric hoppings on a plaquette within the square lattice and resembles the flux phase discussed in the context of $U(1)$ spin liquid phases of AF $SU(N)$ Heisenberg models in the large $N$ limit \cite{Affleck-Marston_PhysRevB.37.3774}.
 At half-filling the non-interacting model describes a metal characterized by a Fermi surface with simultaneous exceptional lines separating the real- and complex-valued branches of the energy spectrum.
 After including an on-site Coulomb repulsion we analyzed the formation of a long-range AF phase with $(\pi,\pi)$ ordering wave vector at half-filling.
-We find that for the AF insulator and semimetal the AF order restores the $\mathcal{PT}$ symmetry with a real-valued energy spectrum.
+We find that for the AF insulator the AF order restores the $\mathcal{PT}$ symmetry with a real-valued energy spectrum.
+At the same time, for the AF metal, $\mathcal{PT}$ symmetry can be broken for certain values of momentum.

 The transverse spin excitations (spin waves) are gapless and nearly flat along the M -- Y and M -- X directions of the BZ indicating potential frustration of $(\pi,\pi)$ AF order towards $(\pi,0)$ or $(0,\pi)$ states.
 This instability was demonstrated to be associated with the emergence of diffusive modes of a $d$-wave type.
 However, the diffusion is in this case does not only include a dissipative contribution (loss), but also an enhancement mode (gain), which is a consequence of the non-Hermiticity of the model.
 Moreover, this behavior occurs in the region of unbroken $\mathcal{PT}$ symmetry.
 Usually the non-standard behavior of non-Hermitian $\mathcal{PT}$ symmetric systems is always associated with the region where the $\mathcal{PT}$ symmetry is broken.
 Here we are dealing with a fundamentally new situation, where the phenomena of gain and loss occur even in the region of unbroken $\mathcal{PT}$ symmetry, as the evidenced by the behavior of the dynamic susceptibility.
 This indicates that even in the region of unbroken $\mathcal{PT}$ symmetry, one can expect phenomena related to the interaction of the system with the environment.

 From an experimental point of view, we can expect, for example, dissipative behavior within systems similar to ours even in a region of unbroken $\mathcal{PT}$ symmetry.